PROGRAM-IX/midifighting/README.md

 ```bash
 python midifighting.py
 ```
 from the source directory, once you have installed the requirements.
 The program will prompt you to pick a MIDI input device to use - they are usually helpfully named.
+You can also forward the MIDI inputs to another MIDI output device (even back to the same one, but untested).
 Here's what it looks like for me:
 ```bash
 $ py -u midifighting.py
 Available MIDI ports: